Skip to Content

 Woman exercising on her front driveway

-Moving your body is another principle of overall, comprehensive health and wellness, including your spiritual health!
+Physical activity is another physical aspect that impacts overall, comprehensive health and wellness, including your spiritual health!
 And this doesn’t mean that you have to run marathons or climb Mount Everest.

 Move your body means that you’re doing natural activities that you enjoy.
-Walking, biking, dancing, and chasing your kids around all count toward moving your body.
+Taking a brisk walk, going dancing, and chasing your kids around all count toward moving your body.

-Regular exercise helps you by boosting endorphins, making you more resilient to stress, lowering your symptoms of depression, boosting your coping skills, and even increasing your self-confidence.
+Regular exercise helps you by boosting endorphins, nourishing your nervous system, making you more resilient to stress, lowering your symptoms of depression, boosting your coping skills, and even increasing your self-confidence.
 Any of these things are huge steps toward a greater spiritual well-being and feeling a more fulfilled life.

 For thousands of years and generations upon generations, we lived in nature.
 Nature connected us to each other and to a higher power.
 But as we live our lives increasingly inside (Americans spend up to 90% of their time indoors), we have started to lose that connection to the world outside of us.